Skip to main content

 1. Soil Quality

-A grow box is an ideal solution for places where the soil quality is poor.
+raised bed is an ideal solution for places where the soil quality is poor.
 Soil-less growing materials such as bagasse, coconut coir, promix, peat moss, rice hulls, coffee hulls are light, provide good aeration and can also retain moisture effectively.

 For raised beds, high-quality soil mixes can be used to significantly enhance the quality, fertility and structure of poor ground soil ensuring better conditions for crop growth.